 Roxcy Bolton (center) and Representative Gwendolyn Cherry (to Bolton’s left) leading an ERA march, ca. 1972.
 Rep. Cherry was the first black woman to serve in the Florida Legislature and the first person to introduce the ERA to the House Judiciary Committee in 1972.

+In Florida, the amendment was introduced or voted on in every legislative session from 1972 until 1982.
 Though it passed the Florida House of Representatives on several occasions, it never passed the Senate.
 Thirty women served in the Florida legislature between 1920 and 1978, but when the ERA was first introduced into the Florida Senate in 1974, the only woman in the legislative body was Senator Lori Wilson.
 She became the original sponsor and solitary female voice of the ERA in the senate, and she faced an uphill battle with convincing many of her reluctant colleagues to ratify it.
 In 1977, she took her stand on the senate floor:

 … the good old boys in the southern legislatures traditionally do not consider people issues like ERA on their merit.
 They consider only what it might do to their manliness or their money-ness or their manpower….
 [They]refused to give up their slaves … [or] approve the 19th Amendment, granting women the right to vote … fought the 1964 Civil Rights Act … until the rest of this nation fought them in the courtrooms, and on the streets, and at the polls … with legal power, and … PEOPLE POWER.